Note: The links in this post are affiliate links.

 If you don’t mind I’d like to ask a question of my own.

-Back in January 2016 the guys at Best Buy installed an SSD in my Dell laptop and it really made it run a lot faster.
+Back in January 2016 the guys at Best Buy installed a Samsung 250GB SSD in my Dell laptop and it really made it run a lot faster.

 I recently read on another site that all SSDs wear out over time because they can only be written to a certain number of times.